mlanser/100-days-of-code/r1-log.md

 * More Python refresher - some exception handling in Python, some more built-in collection types, variable scopes, and other fun :-|
 * Played mostly with exception handling.

+### R1D6 - 20MAY2020
+* More Python refresher - comprehensions, iteration protocols, and generator functions ... ugh :-(
+* That's it ... brain still fried!